-In Rhodesia a new fighting force has appeared in a number of bush areas.
+Background: In Rhodesia a new fighting force has appeared in a number of bush areas.
 Its members are black and officially known as "Auxiliaries".
 They have been recruited by the transitional government to promote voting in the forthcoming election.
 But despite the "Auxiliaries" success in ousting black nationalist guerrillas from some rural areas, many people are worried that the force could develop into a private army which might become a threat to internal security after the April election.

 SYNOPSIS: Many of the "Auxiliaries" carry captured automatic rifles.
 Their numbers include former black nationalist guerrillas, who switched allegiance when the transitional government promised elections which would ensure black majority rule.

 These "Auxiliaries" at the Manyeni tribal trust land support Bishop Abel Muzorewa's United African National Council.
 When he spoke at a rally there last November the "Auxiliaries" got an even warmer welcome than the Bishop.
 Thirty members of the force at Manyeni are said to have deserted from the Patriotic Front.
 The rest are unemployed youths recruited by the internal black nationalist parties.